losrobbos/github-flow-guide/GIT_WORKFLOW.terminal.md

 For the NEXT feature you simply repeat the cycle.

-IMPORTANT: ALWAYS ALWAYS ALWAAAAAAAAAAAAAAAAAAAAYS create your branch based on master!
+IMPORTANT: ALWAYS ALWAYS ALWAAAAAAAAAAAAAAAAAAAAYS create your branch based on main!

 Never fork off branches from other branches (=> hell guarantee).

 So always:

-`git checkout -b yourNewBranch master`
+`git checkout -b yourNewBranch main`

 Enjoy the merge!